branyang02/apriltag_detection/README.md

 <!-- ABOUT THE PROJECT -->
-## Object Localization using AprilTag ROS for Robotics hahah
+## Object Localization using AprilTag ROS for Robotics

 ### Built With